 Many states, such as Pennsylvania, are presenting their quarantine policies as recommendations, with no penalties for noncompliance.

 But other states are far more serious.
 Hawaii may be the most so: Desperate to keep its numbers of COVID-19 cases low, the state has discouraged visitors from the U.S. mainland, and those who do arrive must quarantine or face criminal penalties.
 Nearly 200 visitors have reportedly been arrested for violations — including one woman who posted pictures on social media of herself eating out in Honolulu when she was supposed to be in quarantine.
 Now the state has a new registration system to help track arriving travelers’ behavior.
 (See below for details.)

 Who can go where?

 Figuring out which visitors need to quarantine in which states can become a research project.
-For example, Vermont's quarantine rules are based on countywide COVID-19 case counts; its website includes a map of the northeastern U.S., indicating whether visitors from each county will need to quarantine for two weeks upon arrival in Vermont (if your county's green, you're clear for a quarantine-free visit).
+For example, Vermont’s quarantine rules are based on countywide COVID-19 case counts; the website includes a map of the northeastern U.S., indicating whether visitors from each county will need to quarantine for two weeks upon arrival in Vermont (if your county’s green, you’re clear for a quarantine-free visit).